Serving Victims of Hospital Negligence and Malpractice

 When a hospital fails to keep you safe, or when one of its agents acts carelessly and causes you harm, you are entitled to monetary compensation by law.
 And because the stakes of medical malpractice are typically so high, it isn’t uncommon for the financial recoveries in these cases to be substantial.
 But proving hospital negligence in court isn’t easy, and most hospitals have extensive legal resources available to them.
 That’s why injured patients are urged to seek representation from an experienced, well-equipped Connecticut hospital malpractice law firm in their time of need.

-Our trusted Connecticut hospital malpractice lawyers have helped Connecticut families secure justice in the face of hospital negligence for more than 40 years.
+Our trusted Connecticut hospital malpractice lawyers have a long history of experience helping Connecticut families secure justice in the face of hospital negligence.
 We are ready and willing to challenge the biggest hospitals and insurance companies in the world.
 Call our office and ask for a free case evaluation with one of our Connecticut hospital malpractice attorneys today.

 Examples of Hospital Negligence

 Hospital negligence encompasses any error or unreasonable action (or inaction) that results in another person’s injury.
 Injury can even take the form of a condition that doesn’t get better because the hospital made a mistake.

 It’s important to note that the hospital’s mistakes may be entirely accidental in nature.
 That alone does not necessarily relieve them from their liability.
 Our experienced Connecticut hospital malpractice attorneys can help you determine what the hospital’s duties were in your particular situation.

 Common examples of hospital negligence include: